Interim Executive Director & Operations Manager

-Ashley has local roots in Kingston and its surrounding area.
-She brings close to 20 years of customer service experience to the Loving Spoonful table with some side dishes.
-These skills vary in an array of fields from having a background in banking, being a Childbirth Educator and Family Photographer.
-Ashley’s admiration of the uniqueness of people is the true driving force behind Ashley’s passion of getting involved with non-profits, which she has done through volunteering and working in non-profits, and holding executive positions on non-profit board of directors.
-Ashley's heart and drive to serve the community is key to her role as the Fresh Food and Systems Coordinator.
-As a mom of 3, she understands the importance of eating good food and the connection between healthy food options and mental health.
+Ashley has roots in the Greater Kingston Area.
+She brings close to 20 years of customer service experience to the Loving Spoonful, with experience in banking and as a Childbirth Educator and Family Photographer.
+Ashley’s admiration of the uniqueness of people is behind her passion of getting involved with non-profits, which she has done through volunteering, working, and holding executive Board of Director positions.
+Her heart and drive to serve the community is key to her role as the Fresh Food and Systems Coordinator.
+As a mom of 3, she understands the importance of good food and its connection with mental health.
 When she’s not working, you can usually find Ashley at a local coffee shop or market, at a craft fair with a few kids in tow, on a hike, out camping or snowshoeing with her kids, or painting or quilting.

 Ayla is a first-generation farmer and community organizer.
 She graduated from Queen's in 2011 with a B. Sc (Honours) in Biology, and since 2013 has been working on local organic farms, learning regenerative production methods for vegetables, livestock, cereal grains and dairy.
 Since 2015, Ayla has been a board member of the National Farmers Union, and has been involved with organizing young farmers and farmworkers nationally and internationally, advocating for the transition to agroecology, food sovereignty and climate justice.
 Ayla also represents the NFU in the global peasant movement La Via Campesina.
 She is excited to bring her passion for food and farming to Loving Spoonful and the Kingston community as our Urban Agriculture Organizer!